-WHEREAS, the Brevard County Board of County Commissioners finds that this Ordinance will promote the public health, safety and welfare of the County as a whole.
+WHEREAS, the Board of County Commissioners has determined that the proposed amendment serves the public health, safety and welfare of the citizens of Brevard County.

-NOW THEREFORE, BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF BREVARD COUNTY, FLORIDA as follows:
+NOW, THEREFORE, BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF BREVARD COUNTY, FLORIDA, as follows:

 SECTION 1.
-Chapter 110.
-Utilities., at Article II.
-Water and Sewer Systems. at Division 1.
-Generally., at Section 110-36.
-Definitions. is hereby amended to read as follows:
+Section 110-36. entitled Definitions. is hereby amended to read as follows: